Communication 101 - Public Speaking » Spring 2020 » Final Exam

 What is the best type of humor to use as an attention getter?

-A. jokes about current events
+A. racy jokes

 B. light and subtle self-deprecation

-D. jokes about cultural events
+D. jokes about current events

 E. none of the above